2.6 Dynamic enumerations

 var qry = from obj in src

-select new SalesPerson_ReadListOutput() {
+select new SalesPerson_ReadEnumOutput() {

 BusinessEntityId = obj.BusinessEntityId,

-Name = obj.BusinessEntityObject.BusinessEntityObject.LastName + ", " +
+Description = obj.BusinessEntityObject.BusinessEntityObject.LastName + ", " +

 obj.BusinessEntityObject.BusinessEntityObject.FirstName, // CUSTOM_CODE_END